 Pleurisy is an inflammation of the pleura, the double-layered membrane that surrounds each lung and the rib cage.
 The pleura protects and lubricates the surface of the lungs as they inflate and deflate within the rib cage.
 When they become inflamed, the diseased surfaces rub painfully together.

-There are several causes for either acute or chronic pleurisy.
+There are many causes for either acute or chronic pleurisy.

 Factors that increase your chance of pleurisy include:

 Symptoms of pleurisy include: